Student Organization Advisor Manual

 Keep in Mind ...

-Here is a list of some things to keep in mind when working with student leaders.
+Here is a list of some things to keep in mind when working with student leaders:

-1. It is important to not direct the activities of the club.
+1. It is important not to direct the activities of the club.
 Allow students to make their own decisions and learn from their experiences.

 2. Failing is part of the learning process.
 Mistakes and poor decisions will happen.
 While it may be your first reaction to intervene and fix all the mistakes you see, this is not the role of the advisor.
 You can help students to think through their actions and to consider various possibilities but the final decisions must be theirs.
 Take advantage of failures and use them as teachable moments with students.